 Centerline monuments, as shown in the Standard Drawings, shall be installed at all centerline intersections of roads (including intersections with existing roads), point of curvature and point of tangency of each curve, and at all centers of cul-desacs, turn-arounds, or as required by the County Surveyor to sufficiently monument the right-of-way.
 Monuments shall be set by a registered Professional Land Surveyor or by the County, at the option of the County.
-If monuments are set by a Professional Land Surveyor, they shall file a record of survey complying with ORS 209.250 and any additional requirements set forth by the County Surveyor.
-If a monument box is used, or required to be used by the County, it shall be not less than twelve (12) inches inside diameter and shall be approved by the County Surveyor before its installation.
+If monuments are set by a Professional Land Surveyor, they shall file a record of survey complying with ORS 209.250 and any additional requirements set forth by the County, it shall be not less than twelve (12) inches inside diameter and shall be approved by the County Surveyor before its installation.
 The County Surveyor may approve an eight (8) inch inside diameter box.